 Hey guys, are you struggling with how to grow hydroponic kale?
 Then you have come to the right place.
-Since fate brought us together, learning some hydroponics growing system skills is worthwhile.
+Since fate brought us together, learning some hydroponics growing skills is worthwhile.

 Kale, also known as collard greens and cabbage leaves, is a leafy vegetable belonging to the cruciferous family, which belongs to the same plant species as vegetables such as broccoli, cabbage, and cauliflower that we usually see.